giovanniboscu/continuous-section-field/actions-examples/corona/README.md

 ## 1. Background

-The De Saint-Venant torsional constant $J$ (also written $I_t$) governs the torsional stiffness of a cross-section in the Saint-Venant torsion theory:
+The De Saint-Venant torsional constant $J$  governs the torsional stiffness of a cross-section in the Saint-Venant torsion theory:

 $$M_t = G \cdot J \cdot \vartheta'$$